-- How disease states and medication use can affect sleep-wake regulation and EDS - Models of sleep deprivation and sleep disruption, and the effects on daytime function - Normal neurobiology and neuropharmacology of sleep-wake regulation

-Advanced Trainees will know the scientific foundation of each investigation and procedure, including relevant anatomy and physiology.
+- How disease states and medication use can affect sleep-wake regulation and EDS - Models of sleep deprivation and sleep disruption, and the effects on daytime function - Normal neurobiology and neuropharmacology of sleep-wake regulation foundation of each procedure, including relevant anatomy and physiology.
 They will be able to interpret the reported results of each investigation or procedure.